Lassa fever: Signs and symptoms

 In cases in which death occurs, this typically occurs within 14 days of onset.
 About 1% of all Lassa virus infections result in death.
 Approximately 15%-20% of those who have required hospitalization for Lassa fever die.
 The risk of death is greater in those who are pregnant.
 A "Swollen baby syndrome" may occur in newborns, infants and toddlers with pitting edema, abdominal distension and bleeding.

 Cause

 Virology

 Lassa virus is a member of the Arenaviridae, a family of negative-sense, single-stranded RNA viruses.
 Specifically it is an old world arenavirus, which is enveloped, single-stranded, and bi-segmented RNA.
-This virus has both a large and a small genome section, with four lineages identified to date: Josiah (Sierra Leone), GA391 (Nigeria), LP (Nigeria) and strain AV.
+Lassa virus contains both a large and a small genome section, with seven lineages identified to date: Lineages I, II, and III from Nigeria; Lineage IV from Sierra Leone, Guinea, and Liberia; Lineage V from Cote D’Ivoire and Mali Lineage VI from Togo; and Lineage VII from Benin.

 Spread

 Lassa virus commonly spreads to humans from other animals, specifically the Natal multimammate mouse or African rat, also called the Natal multimammate rat (Mastomys natalensis).
 This is probably the most common mouse in equatorial Africa, common in human households and eaten as a delicacy in some areas.

 The multimammate mouse can quickly produce a large number of offspring, tends to colonize human settlements, increasing the risk of rodent-human contact, and is found throughout the west, central and eastern parts of the African continent.

 Once the mouse has become a carrier, it will excrete the virus throughout the rest of its lifetime through feces and urine creating ample opportunity for exposure.
 The virus is probably transmitted by contact with the feces or urine of animals accessing grain stores in residences.
 No study has proven presence in breast milk, but the high level of viremia suggests it may be possible.

 Individuals who are at a higher risk of contracting the infection are those who live in rural areas where Mastomys are discovered, and where sanitation is not prevalent.
 Infection typically occurs by direct or indirect exposure to animal excrement through the respiratory or gastrointestinal tracts.
 Inhalation of tiny particles of infectious material (aerosol) is believed to be the most significant means of exposure.
 It is possible to acquire the infection through broken skin or mucous membranes that are directly exposed to infectious material.
 Transmission from person to person has been established, presenting a disease risk for healthcare workers.
 The virus is present in urine for between three and nine weeks after infection, and it can be transmitted in semen for up to three months after becoming infected.